Konamiman/BrowseInRemoteGitRepository/README.md

 For example, if you want the command to always open Firefox, run the following: `git config --global Konamiman.BrowseInRemoteGitRepo.BrowseCommandTemplate "\"C:\Program Files (x86)\Mozilla Firefox\firefox.exe\" {0}"`

-### Known problems ###

-* The generated URL will always contain the line number if the file is open in Visual Studio, even if the command was executed through Solution Explorer.

 ### Finally... ###

 This is my first Visual Studio extension, so please forgive all the rough edges.
 Suggestions/Pull Requests are more than welcome.